IT HELPS TO KNOW

 b.
 DIRECTION

-• Diagonal – Sharing of info among different structural levels.
+• Diagonal – Sharing info among different structural levels.
 This term was introduced to capture the new comm. challenges associated with new organizational forms, such as matrix & project-based businesses.

 c.
 RELATIONSHIP (channel)